All USACE Parks Now Open for the Summer Season

 Note: Proof of a ‘Negative Coggins Test’ is required for equestrian use of this trail.

-FULLY OPEN This hiking and cycling trail, operated by USACE, is over eight-miles-long, roundtrip, with connecting loops.
+FULLY OPEN This hiking and cycling trail, now operated by WORD, is over eight-miles-long, roundtrip, with connecting loops.

 Trailhead parking is located on Canyon Park Road approximately one mile off FM 306.

 The first two miles of the trail feature madrone trees for which the trail is named.
 Its breathtaking vistas can be enjoyed by all levels of hikers.